About me

 I became interested in dubious online medical claims when my own children were born extremely prematurely.
 I found separating the facts from the fiction difficult and I wondered, if finding quality medical information online was hard for me as a doctor, how did everyone else manage?
 I know people sit up late at night and fall down rabbit holes of misinformation, because I’ve been there.
 And with reproductive health there is an added challenge—the vagina, vulva, and uterus are erroneously labeled as shameful, toxic, or dirty and women and people with vaginas have their valid symptoms dismissed or minimized.

-I write books (The Vagina Bible was a New York Times bestseller and a #1 bestseller in Canada and it has been translated into 7 languages and there are 11 translations in the works).
 I battle medical misinformation and misogyny on social media.
 I am a New York Times contributor-and have written for many other publications including Glamour, STAT, The Cut, and Chatelaine.
 I am the host of the record-breaking CBC web series Jensplaining (CBC Gem in Canada and Amazon Prime elsewhere).
-I did a TED talk on menstruation for TEDWomen (why we have periods and why they hurt — it may surprise you).
+I did a TED talk on menstruation for TEDWomen (why we have periods and why they hurt — it may surprise you) which was the #3 most viewed talk of 2020.
 All part of my campaign to empower people about their health through quality, accessible, bias-free content.

 What else…my two boys are budding skeptics who keep me so honest it hurts and I have a third son who died at birth.
 That hurts in a different way.
 I met the love of my life when I was 53 (I know, right?).
 I have a lab named Hazel and a one-eyed cat named Luna who is often the star of my Twitter.